The Northern Secession

 The Hartford Convention assembled at the Old State House in Connecticut’s state capital in December 1814.
 Attending were 26 delegates from Massachusetts, Connecticut, Rhode Island, New Hampshire, and Vermont.
 The delegates considered several measures, including seizing the federal customs houses, impounding federal funds, declaring neutrality, and seceding from the Union.

 Many delegates shied from secession because they feared that if they supported such a move, and New England remained in the Union, their political careers would be ruined.
 Moreover, New York refused to send representation, and most convention delegates believed that secession could not be sustained without New York.
-Therefore, a series of constitutional amendments were proposed as an alternate to secession.
+Therefore, the delegates proposed a series of constitutional amendments as an alternate to secession.
 These were designed to limit federal power and protect New England interests:

 - Apportioning representatives and taxes according to the number of free people in each state.
 This would repeal the “three-fifths” clause in which each southern slave was counted as three-fifths of a person to increase southern population and decrease southern taxation, thus giving the South more representation in Congress with fewer taxes.